nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Achievements
-Our team is proud to have successfully morphed the project from a contact management application to an internship tracker that is designed for Computing undergraduates.
+Our team is proud to have successfully morphed the project from a contact management application to an internship tracker.
 InternBuddy offers a total of 13 different features.
 - 3 features that are unmodified from [AddressBook Level 3](https://github.com/se-edu/addressbook-level3) (`list`, `clear`, `exit`).
 - 6 features that are modified from [AddressBook Level 3](https://github.com/se-edu/addressbook-level3) (`add`, `edit`, `find`, `delete-index`, `delete-field`, `help`).
 - 1 feature that is adapted from [HackNet](https://github.com/AY2122S2-CS2103T-W13-3/tp) (Navigating through Past Commands).